timadeg/google-image-scraper/README.md

 Contributing
 We welcome contributions!
 Please create an issue or submit a pull request if you'd like to contribute to this project.

-License
+## License

-MIT License (Include a LICENSE file in your repo with the MIT License or whichever license you choose.)
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 # google-image-scraper